michallepicki/blog/_posts/2021-06-06-notes-on-using-sesterl.md

 *)*/
 {% endraw %}{% endhighlight %}{% endcapture %}{% include numbered.html %}{{ _code }}

-The below example doesn't work (doesn't throw an error), because Sesterl deletes the unused parameter from the type and assumes they are the same thing:
+The below example doesn't work (doesn't throw an error), because Sesterl ignores the unused parameter from the type and assumes they are the same thing:

 {% capture _code %}{% highlight sml linenos %}{% raw %}
 module Hello = struct